 Squamish is located in prime bear habitat.
 Bears are active from March through to December, but some may not hibernate if they find non-natural food sources.
 While conflict encounters are uncommon, it is important to be alert and aware.
-Stay safe and keep bears wild by following these simple guidelines:
+Click on the image to view the WildSafeBC black bear brochure.

 Bears are opportunistic omnivores and will return time and time again to a readily available food source.
 However, if the attractant is secured or removed, the bear will move on.

 Note: For any wildlife attractant bylaw infractions, please contact the Bylaw Office at 604.815.5067.
-For sighting and wildlife encounters, please call 1-877-952-7277.
+For wildlife sightings and encounters, please call the Conservation Officer Service 24 hour hotline at: 1-877-952-7277.

 On the Trails